 After we finished the ship tour, we headed indoors to the museum.
 It was fantastic!
 Rarely does a museum manage to appeal to a wide variety of ages, but the National Museum of the Great Lakes has lots for kids to do and adults to read... and vice versa!

-Trevor and I LOVED this broiler display.
-You were supposed to throw foam pieces of 'coal' into the broiler to maintain enough pressure to run the ship, but not so much as to cause an explosion.
+Trevor and I LOVED this boiler display.
+You were supposed to throw foam pieces of 'coal' into the boiler to maintain enough pressure to run the ship, but not so much as to cause an explosion.
 It was actually really challenging... and exhausting!
 We each tried a few times, then things went downhill a bit.
 In the photo below, he's cheating, alternately throwing the coal into the return slot and then at me, laughing the whole time.

 Sending Morse Code.
 What important, top-secret message did Trevor send to me?
 "Hello there."
 Really?
 I was hoping for "Land ho!" or "Abandon ship!" or something vaguely nautical.

 So it turns out that early life jackets were made of material that didn't float for very long.
 That is unfortunate.

 All three of us loved the National Museum of the Great Lakes.
 We explored everything it had to offer and learned so much.
 I hope we can go back someday.